Back to Tennessee

 Who It Names or Affects

-• Adult children over 18 years old with developmental disabilities or intellectual disabilities
+• Adult children with developmental or intellectual disabilities who inherit property after their parent's death.

 Terms To Know